-- 1b In the toolbar, click Applications. - 1c Click Launch Control Center. - 1d Click Yes to accept the security certificate. - 1e Specify a username and password of a user that has rights to access the SCC, then click Login. - 1f Click Accept or Accept Permanently to accept the security certificate and display the SCC. - 2 Click the iTRAC tab, then click iTRAC in the toolbar.
+- 1 Access the Sentinel Control Center. - 1a From Sentinel Main, in the toolbar, click Applications. - 1b Click Launch Control Center. - 1c Click Yes to accept the security certificate. - 1d Specify a username and password of a user that has rights to access the SCC, then click Login. - 1e Click Accept or Accept Permanently to accept the security certificate and display the SCC. - 2 Click the iTRAC tab, then click iTRAC in the toolbar.